-a.
-1st and 2nd Offense: 45 minute after school detention.

-- b.
-3rd Offense: Meet with Administration and additional consequences may be given which may include a Dress Code Contract. - c.
-4th Offense: Suspension and parental meeting.

-NOTE: All school staff has the authority to address and enforce this policy.
+- a.
+1st Offense A verbal warning will be given. - b.
+2nd Offense: A 45 minute after school detention. - c.
+3rd Offense: Meet with Administration and additional consequences may be given which may include a Dress Code Contract. - d.
+4th Offense: Suspension and parental meeting. - NOTE: All school staff have the authority to address and enforce this policy.
 Administration reserves the right to hold students out of class for flagrant violation of the dress code.